KaidaQ/Tiny4/README.md

 # Tiny4
 Hypothetical CPU based in Python;

-A minimalistic 8-bit virtual CPU designed to emulate simple bytecode instructions, akin to low level computer architecture.
+A retro-like 8-bit virtual CPU designed to emulate simple bytecode instructions, akin to low level computer architecture.

 Included in this project is;